Iranian oil tanker pursued by US says it is going to Turkey

 The Adrian Darya had put its intended destination as Kalamata, Greece, even though the port did not have the infrastructure to offload oil from the tanker.
 The State Department then pressured Greece not to aid the vessel.

 Meanwhile, Iran continues to hold the British-flagged oil tanker Stena Impero, which it seized in a commando-style raid July 19 after the taking of the Adrian Darya.
-Analysts suggested the release of the Adrian Darya would see the Stena Impero released, but that has yet to happen.
+Analysts suggested the release of the Adrian Darya would see the Stena Impero let go, but that has yet to happen.

+Late on Saturday, Iranian state media reported the country’s Foreign Ministry had imposed sanctions on the Washington-based Foundation for Defense of Democracies and its CEO for its role in promoting sanctions and “economic terrorism” against Iran.
+Reports accused the foundation and its CEO, Mark Dubowitz, of “intentionally” damaging vital interests of Iran through spreading lies and negative campaigning against Iran.

+State media said the sanctions allow judiciary actions against the foundation, Dubowitz and Iranian colleagues.
+But like U.S. sanctions, they have little effect unless a person actively uses the Iranian financial system.
+Iran in recent years has sanctioned U.S. government officials and businesses in response to American pressure.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP